DreadX0/thursday/README.md

 # thursday
-this is DreadX and aiden and jaysen
+this is DreadX and aiden and jaysen dick

 we play games for a living u should too have fun